- SurveyMonkey is like a Swiss Army knife, versatile and user-friendly with clear pricing and fast results.

 What is SurveyMonkey?

 Think of SurveyMonkey as the friendly, fast, and flexible side of feedback.
-It’s the tool that lets you build surveys without needing a PhD in research or a week of onboarding.
+It’s the platform that lets you build surveys without needing a PhD in research or a week of onboarding.
 Everything runs in a clean, intuitive interface where you can drag, drop, and launch a survey in minutes.

 It’s a bit like having a professional research assistant, only one that doesn’t overcomplicate things.